web-illinois/toolkit/README.md

 <script src="https://cdn.brand.illinois.edu/web-toolkit/1.1/toolkit.js"></script>
 ```

-Learm more about installing and using the toolkit in [the full documentation](https://cdn.brand.illinois.edu/web-toolkit/1.1/docs/).
+Learm more about installing and using the toolkit in [the full documentation](https://toolkit.marketing.web.illinois.edu/).

 ## Build

-To build a local copy of the library, first make sure you have all project dependencies installed by running `npm install`.
+To build a local copy of the toolkit, first make sure you have all project dependencies installed by running `npm install`.

-Create the build with this script:
+Build the toolkit with this script:

 ````
 npm run build